Small class sizes

 Coaches work better with smaller teams

-Research on learning is consistent: beyond roughly eight students, one person can't truly set goals for, give honest feedback to, and stay close to each individual
+Research on learning is consistent: beyond roughly eight students, one person can't truly set goals for, give honest feedback to, and stay close to each individual.

 Eight is the sweet spot.
 Small enough for every child to be genuinely known, large enough for real collaboration to happen.